doitintl/iris3/README.md

 ## Labeling existing resources

 * When you first use Iris, you may want to label all existing resources.
-This is not Iris' preferred flow for adding labels, but you can do it.
+This is not Iris' default flow for adding labels, but you can do it.
-* To do this, deploy it with `label_all_on_cron: True` and wait for the next scheduled run, or manually trigger a run.
+* To do this, deploy it with `label_all_on_cron: True` and wait for the next scheduled run, or manually trigger a run through  Cloud Scheduler.
 * Thenּ, you may want to then redeploy Iris with `label_all_on_cron: False` to avoid the  resource consumption of relabeling all resources with the same label every day forever.

 # Supported Google Cloud resources